Jea (Jay) Kwon

 2. Dropouts in Confidence: Moral Uncertainty in Human-LLM Alignment

-Jea Kwon*, Luiz Felipe Vecchietti, Sungjoon Park, and 1 more author
+Jea Kwon*, Luiz Felipe Vecchietti, Sungwon Park, and 1 more author

 In AAAI Conference on Artificial Intelligence, 2026